Red Hen Publications

 I have been assuming from the beginning that she suffered a head injury in the confrontation with those neighbor kids.
 After all, the ww already has a universal panacea for strictly emotional trauma, and it isn’t the least bit hesitant to use it.
 Obliviate would have probably wiped the whole incident from her mind, and if the spell took more than just the incident, well, she was only six, and that’s young enough to relearn a lot.

-Of course there is also the possibility that the charm was botched.
+Of course there is also the possibility that the Obliviate was botched.
 We’ve never heard that either Percival or Kendra had any training in medical magic.
 Bertha Jorkins showed long-term memory damage from a botched Obliviate inflicted by her employer.
 But she was still a witch and still performed magic.
 She even was still able to recognize Peter Pettigrew when she encountered him in Albania.
 A botched Obliviate alone would not explain Ariana’s refusal to use her magic.
 Unless, perhaps, it was so throughly botched that she could no longer recognize that the magic was her own, and it terrified her.

 But if there was an organic injury which made it impossible for Ariana to control her magic, that’s another story.